 - Fire & Hail Records

 A VIN is basically a formulaic serial number for a specific vehicle.
-Every vehicle manufactured is assigned a unique VIN made up of seventeen numbers and letters.
+Every vehicle manufactured is assigned a unique VIN number made up of seventeen digits and letters.

-Before 1981, VINS were not subject to any standardization, and every manufacturer had their own system of letters and numbers for the VINS they put on their cars.
+Before 1981, VINS were not subject to any standardization, and every manufacturer had their own system of letters and numbers they put on their cars.

 In 1981, the National Highway Traffic Safety Administration (NHTSA) standardized the format, requiring all vehicle manufacturers to adopt the 17-character system, based on ISO 3779:2009.
 The policy prohibits the use of the letters (i), (o) and (q) to avoid any confusion.

 Different countries, however, use different standards (one of four accepted) to identify their vehicles.
-There is a world identifier list that you can use when decoding an international VIN.
+There is a world identifier list that you can use when an international.

-On most American-made vehicles the VIN is displayed on the driver’s side of the dashboard.
-You can view it best from outside of the car looking through the windshield.
+On most American-made vehicles it is displayed on the driver’s side of the dashboard.
+You can search the VIN best from outside of the car looking through the windshield.
 If yours is not lo-cated on the dash, check the door panel (the edge where it latches).
-The VIN should be displayed there also.
+The code should be displayed there also.

-You can also find a VIN on your insurance policy, card or vehicle registration and title pa-perwork.
-Other paperwork that you received when you purchased the vehicle may also have the VIN on it.
+You can also check your VIN on your insurance policy, card or vehicle registration and title pa-perwork.
+Other paperwork that you received when you purchased the vehicle may also help in the VIN lookup.

-A vehicle history report, which may also be called a VIN check, VIN lookup or VIN number check is a report that details specific information about a car, boat, truck or other vehicles.
+A vehicle history report, which may also be called a VIN check or VIN lookup, is a report that details specific information about a car, boat, truck or other vehicles.
 To request a VHR, you must have the correct VIN for your lookup.

-Different companies offer levels of detail and some VIN lookups are free and others you need to pay a small fee to access.
+Different companies offer levels of detail and some are free and others you need to pay a small fee to access.